 The FmHA can potentially serve low-income people through its practice of direct loans with interest reduction to as low as 1%.
-In many rural areas, FmHA programs are the only means for low-income people to have their housing needs met.
+In many rural areas, FmHA programs are the only means for lowincome people to have their housing needs met.

 While FmHA's primary purpose is to finance various rural development programs, there is no coherent system for utilizing FmHA funds.
 That is, applicants must be aware of FmHA programs and seek out the FmHA office.
 This results in an irrational system of distribution of resources, since areas of greatest need may thus be overlooked.

-Section III describes and evaluates current FmHA programs which have been utilized - or have the potential to be more fully utilized for rehabilitation projects.
+Section III describes and evaluates current FmHA programs which have been utilized - or have the potential to be more fully utilized for repair/rehabilitation projects.'
 Included are FmHA Section 502, Special 502, 504 and 515.

-Section III also examines the three other existing programs that provide federal resources for rehabilitation of low-income housing in rural areas.
-These include the BIA administered Housing Improvement Program; the Department of Labor's Operation Mainstream (for housing rehabilitation); and HUD Section 23 Leasing/Rehab.
+Section III also examines the four other existing programs that provide federal resources for repair/rehabilitation of lowincome housing in rural areas.
+These include the BIA-administered Housing Improvement Program; the Department of Labor's Operation Mainstream (for housing rehabilitation); HUD Section 23 Leasing/ Rehab and HEW Section 1119 (Emergency Home Repair Program).